linhsolar/basicbigdata/distributedqueryengine.md

-# Distributed SQL Query Engine
+# Distributed SQL Query Engine and Dashboards

+*It is the big data analytics path for learners from business schools*.

 One of the big data analytics models is to use suitable query engines to interface to multiple sources of big data.
 It is for example the way how [Presto](https://prestodb.io/) supports big data querying.
+Another way is to use various easy-to-use dashboards and visualization tools to analyze big data.
+It can be achieved via SQL portals of big databases or nice dashboards like [Superset](https://superset.apache.org/).

 After playing with this simple example, can you image that to follow this solution, are you able to deal with all use cases you have for big data?
 Of course, you should imagine that maybe you can interface to many other types of data sources you have, like Cassandra, MySQL, etc.

-## Example with Presto
+## Distributed Query Engine with Presto

+### Requirements for study

+To study we need to have some data sources and Presto to be setup.
+We will explain some examples.
+However, as the learners from business schools, such setups can be done by the IT team.

 #### Setup a single mongodb
 Several tutorials show how to setup a MongoDB (e.g., ).
 Here we just show how to set a single MongoDB running in a container.